Montana Golden Eagle Migration Tour

 Led by HawkWatch International Founder Steve Hoffman

-Deadline to Register is SEPTEMBER 1, 2018
+Deadline to Register was SEPTEMBER 1, 2018

 Join Steve Hoffman, HMANA board member, raptor biologist and professional bird guide, for a trip of a lifetime to witness the awesome migration of Golden Eagles through the mountains of western Montana.
 This exciting 9-day tour will include all-day hawk watching at the Big Belt and Bridger Mountains’ lookouts, a full-day visit to an active migratory raptor banding site, participation in the annual Bridger RaptorFest, and birding and exploring Montana’s wetlands and valley habitats searching for a variety of raptors (including Ferruginous & Harlan’s Hawks, Prairie Falcons, etc.) as well as a diversity of wetland species.

 On October 7, 2015, 329 Golden Eagles were counted at the Big Belt Mountains (highest daily count for this species in the lower 48 states).
 In both 2015 & 2016 more than 2,600 migrating Golden Eagles were tallied each season, with daily totals in the 100-200 range in early-to-mid October.
 Other species moving through at this time of year include Northern Goshawk, Rough-legged & Harlan’s Hawks, Merlin, Bald Eagle and many others.

 Tour cost includes guide, ground transportation, park fees, lodging, most meals & snacks.
 (Participants are responsible for paying for first dinner in Bozeman, Wednesday Oct 3 and breakfast on last day, Thursday Oct 11.)